barnardb/tinyplate/README.md

 </p>
 ```

-You read it from a file or resource or database or something:

 How will you render this?
 Maybe you've done a quick search and found bloated libraries like [scalate](https://github.com/scalate/scalate) that you couldn't quickly get working out of the box.
 Or you tried some classics like [StringTemplate](https://www.stringtemplate.org/) or [mustache.java](https://github.com/spullara/mustache.java), but their behaviour of silently ignoring typos in tags like `{{versoin}}` (that aren't in your model) makes you cringe.
 You want something simple.
 You want it to fail when you've messed up, rather than silently move on.

 You want Tinyplate: